ofek7372/8051-Assembly-Keypad-7Segment/README.md

 #  Part B – 2-Digit Decimal Adder

-The system was extended into a simple calculator.
+The system can be extended into a simple calculator.

 ## Key Reassignment